grafana/grafana/docs/sources/panels-visualizations/visualizations/stat/index.md

 ### Percent change color mode

-- **Standard** -- Green if the percent change is positive, red if the percent change is negative.
+- **Standard -** Green if the percent change is positive, red if the percent change is negative.
-- **Inverted** -- Red if the percent change is positive, green if the percent change is negative.
+- **Inverted -** Red if the percent change is positive, green if the percent change is negative.
-- **Same as Value** -- Use the same color as the value.
+- **Same as Value -** Use the same color as the value.

 {{% admonition type="note" %}}
 This option only appears when **Show percent change** is enabled.